SoorajKothari/resilient-rs/README.md

 ### 🔧 Submitting Your Work
 1. 🍴 Fork the repository and create a new branch for your work.
 2. 🛠️ Make your changes and ensure they are well-tested.
+3. ✅ Make sure all pipelines pass successfully before tagging me for review.
-3. 📤 Submit a pull request (PR) with a clear description of the changes you made.
+4. 📤 Submit a pull request (PR) with a clear description of the changes you made.
-4. 🔗 Link the issue you worked on in the PR description.
+5. 🔗 Link the issue you worked on in the PR description.

 ### 🤝 Code of Conduct
 - Be respectful and collaborative when interacting with other contributors. 🤗